armandojaleo/CosmoEmbedings/sdk/README.md

 # CosmicEmbeddings SDK

 This is the official Python SDK for the CosmicEmbeddings protocol.

 It allows you to:
 - Generate and sign knowledge blocks (based on embeddings)
-- Validate blocks (including cosmic signature and cryptographic signatures)
+- Validate blocks with cosmic signatures (using celestial positions)
+- Cryptographically sign blocks with Ed25519
-- Interact with other nodes in the network
+- Interact with the network through a CLI interface

 ---